In Pursuit of Mastery

 Most of us have this problem, I think.

-So last year, my theme was on focus — to keep from getting distracted as I started to set up the rebranding of this website and move towards completing some goals I had.
+So last year, my theme was in focus — to keep from getting distracted as I set up the rebranding of this website and move towards completing some goals I had.

 This year, I’m continuing to focus on those goals and continuing to move forward and avoid distraction, while striving towards mastery in a few areas of my life.